Content Marketing: 9 tips for a successful blog promotion

 Moreover, you should be aware of the differences between the networks.
 You can’t place the same information on all your profiles: LinkedIn users expect different types of content and a different form of communication from your Twitter followers or Facebook fans.
 If your social media posts look like a thoughtless link-copy-and-paste job, you are not creating a good impression.
 You should consider this in the development of your content marketing strategy.

 7. Visual content marketing: Letting images do the talking

 You may already know that when you seed interest on Pinterest, Tumblr and Instagram, adding a meaningful and strong image to your post along with a link to your blog content is crucial.
 But it has a major impact on how your post is received in other networks as well.
 Ideally, the image should provide an introduction to your subject and convey to the viewer, in an instant, what he can expect when he clicks your link.
 You should aim to use a picture that provokes a reaction even if it’s removed from the context of your blog text.
 Images are magnets for attention, they improve the understanding of your content and make for more interesting reading.
 The more individual and interesting your photograph is, the more effective it will prove.
 This is why you should avoid stock photographs.
 Your seeding posts also need to convey high quality standards and look appealing to attract users to your page.
-My article 8 ways to win over your content marketing audience with strong images shows you how to make your content marketing more visual.

 8. Once doesn’t count: Reposting